 Basically, all runners improve their running economy through targeted training.
 You also become more familiar with your running style at the same time as the enzyme activity improves in relation to what you train, and you learn to move more efficiently.
 It just requires that you run long and long enough.

 However, after a long period of traditional running training, many runners begin to have trouble improving their running economy.
 Unless you use other training methods.
-Some of the most effective methods to improve your running economy in these cases are in particular 4 strategies:
+Some of the most effective methods to improve your running economy in these cases are in particular 4 strategies as below.

 Superintense training sessions in max.
 Pace also called Sprint training can also improve the running economy.
 It can be, for example: